enriqueesanchz/rendezvous/README.md

 ## Methods
 ![REST API methods](https://github.com/enriqueesanchz/rendezvous/blob/main/methods.png?raw=true)

+Mongodb will remove namespaces not modified in 10 minutes

 ## Disclaimer
 This is a sample app for educational purposes, you can read my blog post: https://enriqueesanchz.github.io